Soccer-Pogba seals late United comeback win over Middlesbrough

 MANCHESTER UNITED 2-1 MIDDLESBROUGH

-Grant Leadbitter latched on to a clever knockdown from Alvaro Negredo to give the visitors the lead in the 67th minute against the run of play after United had hit the woodwork twice and had a goal from Zlatan Ibrahimovic ruled out.
+Grant Leadbitter latched on to a clever knockdown from Alvaro Negredo to give the visitors the lead in the 67th minute against the run of play after United had hit the woodwork twice and had a goal from Zlatan Ibrahimovic ruled out in the first half.

+United continued to rain shots down at the Stretford End after going behind but kept being thwarted by a defiant Victor Valdes, the former Barcelona goalkeeper who spent a troubled 12 months at United, playing just two games.

+Ibrahimovic had an acrobatic finish ruled out by referee Lee Mason for dangerous play after clashing with Valdes when he converted Martial's cross, denying the Swede a 51st club goal of the year which would have taken him level with Lionel Messi as the top scorer in Europe in 2016.

+"Lee will be very disappointed for sure as now he must know it was the wrong decision.
+It would have been amazing for Zlatan to be the top scorer of 2016 with such a great player as Messi but it was another test for us," said Mourinho.

-Top scorer Ibrahimovic set up the sparkling Martial to power a shot past former United goalkeeper Victor Valdes in the 85th minute and one minute later substitute Juan Mata crossed for record signing Pogba to head into the top corner.
+Ibrahimovic eventually set up the sparkling Martial to finally power the equaliser beyond the Spanish goalkeeper in the 85th minute.

+One minute later substitute Juan Mata crossed for record signing Pogba to head into the top corner and complete Mourinho's first comeback as United coach, one that would have pleased the watching Sir Alex Ferguson on his 75th birthday.

-United stayed sixth on 36 points after a fifth straight league victory while Boro are 16th on 18 points, four above the relegation zone.
-(Reporting by Richard Martin, editing by Ed Osmond)
+It was a cruel ending for Karanka, Mourinho's trusted number two at Real Madrid between 2010 and 2013 and whose side hover four points above the relegation zone and have not won away from home in the league since August.